VANCOUVER VARIABLE RATE MORTGAGES

 VARIABLE MORTGAGE RATE VS. FIXED MORTGAGE RATE

-The key difference between fixed and variable mortgage rates is that fixed mortgage rates are typically higher as compared to variable mortgage rates and will remain constant regardless of the market swings.
+The key difference between fixed and variable mortgage rates is that the fixed rates are typically higher as compared to variable rates.
+Not only so, they will remain constant regardless of the market swings.
 This ensures that your monthly mortgage payments will not increase.

-Variable mortgage rates are slightly riskier as the rates are exposed to the economic conditions which can mean fluctuations in the market can have a direct impact on the your mortgage payments.
+Variable mortgage rates are slightly riskier as the rates are exposed to the economic conditions.
+This means fluctuations in the market can have a direct impact on the your mortgage payments.
 But this is a risk worth taking especially if the market swing is in your favour.

 In Canada the variable mortgage rates are calculated based upon either adding or subtracting a certain percentage amount from the Bank of Canada prime rate.
 The variable interest rate of the variable mortgage adjusts with the prime rate which affects your monthly mortgage payment amount.

 FACTORS TO CONSIDER BEFORE YOU CHOOSING A MORTGAGE

 Before you choose a mortgage type for your home investment, here are some factors you must keep n mind:

 You must clearly define your goals before you make your mortgage loan selection.
 For example are you looking to pay off mortgage debt fast or do you want to maximize your cash flows?